snehaltavade21-hue/Retail-sales-and-profit-analysis-dashboard/README.md

 # Retail-sales-and-profit-analysis-dashboard
-1. Project title
+1. Project title:
 Sales and Profit Analysis Dashboard

-2. Short Description
+2. Short Description:
 This project focuses on analyzing retail sales data to identify business trends, profit distribution, and product performance.
 The interactive Power BI dashboard helps visualize key metrics such as total sales, profit, and order count.
 It enables businesses to understand which categories, sub-categories, and regions contribute most to revenue and profitability.

-3. Tech stack
+3. Tech stack:
    Power BI – Data visualization and dashboard creation Excel / CSV – Data source
    Data Cleaning & Transformation – Power Query
    DAX – Calculations and measures
    Data Visualization – Charts, filters, and KPIs

-4. Data Source
+4. Data Source:
 Example dataset often used for dashboards like this:
 Retail Sales Dataset
 Common fields: